Warren County coronavirus update, two more deaths reported

 WARREN COUNTY, N.Y.
-(NEWS10) – Officials said Thursday that two more people have died due to complications from coronavirus.
-One person passed away at the hospital and was a resident of a county nursing home, the other person died at a private residence.
-They were both residents of the southern part of the county.
-There have been eight COVID-19 related deaths in the county.
+(NEWS10) – Officials said Thursday that there have been two more COVID-19 related deaths in the county bringing the total to 13.
+The people who passed were residents of a nursing home in the southern part of the county.

+During the outbreak, seven Warren County COVID-19 deaths have occurred at a nursing home, four in the hospital, one at an assisted living facility and another at a private residence.

-There are four people being treated in the hospital, two of those patients are in critical condition.
+There are four people being treated in the hospital, three of those cases are in critical condition.

-The joint Glens Falls Hospital/Warren County Health Services coronavirus drive-up testing site at Warren County Municipal Center tested an additional 13 people on Thursday, for a total of 255 since it began operation April 9.
+There were 31 additional COVID-19 tests were given at the joint Glens Falls Hospital/Warren County Health Services testing site at Warren County Municipal Center on Thursday, for a total of 414 tests taken to date.

-The testing site is in operation Monday through Friday, 9 a.m. to 1 p.m.
-It is open to residents of Warren, Washington, Saratoga, Essex and Hamilton counties.
-You must contact a doctor or Urgent Care to receive a test.
+The site is open to residents of Warren, Washington, Saratoga, Essex and Hamilton counties.
+You must contact your doctor or Urgent Care to receive a test.

+The Warren County Office of Emergency Management has received several hundred colorful cloth masks from diligent residents.
+They are given to Dr. Richard Leach to be sterilized and distributed to the public.

 News10’s county-by-county coronavirus tracker